About

 Traction Design System

-How I architected a token-driven design system in 4 weeks for America's largest independent tire dealer — unifying 16+ workstreams and cutting design support requests by half.
+How I built a token-driven design system in 4 weeks for America's largest independent tire dealer — unifying 16+ workstreams and cutting design support requests by half.

 Role